jamesdiacono/Fstyle/README.md

 # Fstyle

-_Fstyle_ is a JavaScript library that lets you parameterize fragments of arbitrary CSS, compose them together, and use them to style dynamic web applications.
+_Fstyle_ is a JavaScript library that lets you parameterize fragments of arbitrary CSS, compose them together, and use them to style web applications.
+Unlike static CSS, _Fstyle_ promotes modularity and does not penalize dynamism.

 Styles defined using _Fstyle_ are
 [not tied](https://james.diacono.com.au/using_fstyle.html) to any particular